celesteOS/os-installer/README.md

 ## Configuration
 Place a configuration and installation scripts under `/etc/os-installer` (or symlink it to another folder).
-An example structure is given in the `example_config` folder.
+An example structure is given in the `example_config` folder, where `config.yaml` is the config file.
-General usage of these files is:
-1) Read configuration from `config.yaml`
-1) After establishing an internet connection `prepare.sh` is started.
-    * Useful for starting mirror updates, getting package lists or pre-caching packages.
-1) After chosing a disk and confirming the deletion of files on it, `install.sh` is started.
-    * Can be used to write basic system and other data onto disk, installing kernel, packages, bootloader, etc.
-    * If `install.sh` does not exist, there will be no confirmation page.
-1) After giving all other information is confirmed via the summary page, `configure.sh` is started.
-    * This can be used to either handle the full installation or to finish up configuring the system according to selected preferences (account, locale, additional packages and features)

-Not all scripts need to exist, if one does not, this step is simply skipped.
+In it scripts for up to 3 stages of an installation can be set:
+* Preparation - Testing mirrors, package pre-fetching
+* Installation - Bootstrap system and write to disk
+* Configuration - Apply user choices to new system
+Any later stage can do what a previous stage can do, so only the last one is needed.
 The example scripts list which environment variables are made available to each script.

 The scripts can be written in any language as long as a shell can correctly execute them.